OHI-Science/global-dashboard/README.md

 # global-dashboard

 ui.R, server.R
 Main components of the shiny dashboard.
-Defines user interface and server separately.
+The UI is the user interface for the shiny app, including layout and text elements.
+The server for shiny app is where you add custom, interactive charts and maps for each goal.

 global.R
 Contains global set-up, libraries, color palettes, and final wrangling.